Innovation in Cheese Packaging

-The key question when thinking about cheese packaging is what do consumers want, says Dairy Marketing Expert Hamish Renton.
+The key question when thinking about cheese packaging is what do consumers want, says dairy & all round food and drink marketing expert Hamish Renton.
 Assumptions on whether single packs, twins, triples or larger block packs are likely to increase or decrease in popularity are crucial.
 They underpin capital investment decisions and hence the types of packs seen on shelf.

 I was running a project for a client recently and one of the key recommendations was that they consider the technological possibilities for packaging in isolation from the expected consumer and retail customer demand.
 Just because a format is possible to be developed, doesn’t mean it should be.
 The critique of right technology, wrong application is too often heard in dairy packaging circles.

 One of the issues for block cheese packaging innovations being able to measure the impact of the innovation in an environment of promotional churn.
 Due to the very high level of discounting amongst brands in the UK and abroad, many consumers switch robotically from one brand of cheese to another depending on which is on promotion.
 Thus, attempting to isolate packaging as a single variable and discern its impact is very difficult.
 This deep discounting works against dairies being able to offer value added packaging features as very often the absolute focus is on price.